Lebak Bulus (Transjakarta): Controversy

-The current Lebak Bulus BRT station has attracted criticism for being undersized, as operations still use the temporary structure that was constructed during the MRT construction.
-After the MRT began operations in 2019, the station suffered from overcrowding as passengers transferring from the MRT can only change here for Corridor 8.
-There have been calls for the station to be rebuilt sooner or later.
+The current Lebak Bulus BRT station has faced criticism for being undersized because its operations still utilize the temporary structure built during the MRT's construction.
+Since the MRT began operations in 2019, the station has suffered from overcrowding, particularly as passengers transferring from the MRT must change at Lebak Bulus to access Corridor 8.
+There have been calls for the station to be rebuilt.